Matariki Calendar 2012

 Celebrations most often begin at the next new moon after Matariki has risen.
 The exact timing varies from year to year but usually occurs during the month of June.
 Historically, Matariki arrived at the end of the harvest and was a time of plenty for our ancestors.
 The kumara and other root foods had been gathered.
 The migration of fish such as moki and korokoro made Matariki a time of bountiful catches.
 Visitors were showered with gifts of specially preserved eel, birds and other delicacies.
 It was a time to fill the storage houses (pātaka kai) with food and for whānau and friends to come together, acknowledge the successes of the past year, and look towards the year ahead.

-Layout of design elements, bilingual calendar and whakatauki text within the illustration.
+Layout of design elements, bilingual calendar and whakatauki text around manu illustration.

 Developing systems to identify important calendar dates which are all listed on the calendar cover.

 Conceptual drawing and research in creating illustrations based on various whakatauki (Maori proverbs)

 Vector based illustrations allowing space for whakatauki and the name of the specific manu.

 In the original brief, the calendar needed to be able to sit unassisted on a desktop or table to be easily viewed and fit comfortably into a DLE-sized envelope for postage.
 To achieve this I created a simple folding cover that inserts back into itself forming an a-frame.
 The cover works in a similar manner to a horizontal gatefold brochure when close to protect the calendar pages inside.
 Over the years the design has been modified slightly to allow for greater strength and durability.

 No Results Found

 The page you requested could not be found.
 Try refining your search, or use the navigation above to locate the post.

 Contact me and I would be happy to answer any questions you may have.